-These Sausage Stuffed Mushrooms are stuffed and overstuffed with a delicious sausage mix that will make them irresistible at your next dinner party.
+The Barefoot Contessa does it again and Ina Garten Stuffed Mushrooms are perfectly stuffed and overstuffed with a delicious sausage cheese mix that will make them irresistible at your next dinner party.

 - 16 baby portobello mushrooms

 - 2 1/2 TBS Marsala wine